U.S. Small Business Administration 7(j) Management and Technical Assistance Program for Small Businesses

 Readiness Self-Assessment Tool.

-The first is designed to assist firms in completing their application for
+- The first is designed to assist firms in completing their application for

 the 8(a) Business Development Program.
-It contains detailed instructions and identifies
+It contains detailed instructions and

-The second course is designed to assist 8(a) program participants in
+- The second course is designed to assist 8(a) program participants in

 planning for transition from the 8(a) Business Development Program,

 explaining program requirements during the transitional stage of the program

 and offering suggestions that will enable firms to position themselves for

-Select the appropriate button on the left to participate in these FY 2015 self-paced
+Select the appropriate button on the left to participate in these FY 2016